Skip to Content

 La tablette de chocolat coûte 3,95 € (trois euros quatre-vingt-quinze centimes).

-The chocolat bar costs 3.95 euros.
+The chocolate bar costs 3.95 euros.

 This final example sentence uses the negation ne + verb + que, meaning “only”.